 The United Nations in New York

 Founded in 1945, The United Nations (UN) is a collaboration of 51 countries promoting better communication concerning human rights, safety and world economics.
 Since 2011 193 member states have joined together to form the United Nations.
-The headquarters of the UN are in New York on First Avenue, by the East River and are open to the public for visiting.
+The headquarters of the UN is in New York on First Avenue, by the East River and are open to the public for visiting.
+This is also the place where you can find the famous 193 flags in New York.
 The UN headquarters is located in a special inviolable international zone belonging to all of the 193 member states.
 Within this zone, the UN has its own security and fire unit in addition to its own post office and administration.

 The UN Headquarters

 The UN headquarters consists of four buildings: the General Assembly, the Conference Center, an office complex of the Secretariat and also the Dag Hammarskjöld Library.
 These buildings are all designed by American architect, Wallace K. Harrison.
+If you’re wondering where to find the 193 flags in New York, they’re here!
 There are 193 flags around the entire complex – as many flags as there are member states.
 The flagpoles, arranged in a circle equidistant from each other to symbolise the equality between the member states of the UN.
 The flags are also in alphabetical order; starting with Afghanistan and ending with Zimbabwe.

 The Visitors Center is located in the Dag Hammarskjöld Library Building (42nd Street & 1st Avenue).
 The visitors’ gate, is located on 46th Street at First Avenue.
-Before you enter, you need to collect a security pass from the Check In Office at 801 First Avenue, by 45th Street.
+Some of the Hop-on Hop-off buses stop nearby.
+Before you enter, you need to collect a security pass from the Check-In Office at 801 First Avenue, by 45th Street.
 Upon entering the Visitors Center, you’ll notice all the artworks around you.
-All have been donated by the different members states.
-In the visitors lobby you can see a number of free exhibitions.
-There are a variety to choose from, for example photos and multimedia presentations about human rights, children in war zones, climate change etc. In the lobby, you can also find a gift shop, a book shop and a coffee shop.
+All have been donated by the different member’s states.
+In the visitor’s lobby, you can see a number of free exhibitions.
+There is a variety to choose from, for example, photos and multimedia presentations about human rights, children in war zones, climate change etc. In the lobby, you can also find a gift shop, a book shop and a coffee shop.
 Go to the Visitors Center to book any tours.